gkjohnson/webgl-shader-editor/README.md

 - [ ] Remove right click panning
 - [ ] Render the shader with inverted colors values so negative values are exposed on hover inspection
 - [ ] Investigate ways to read the pixel data back with higher precision
-- [ ] Add some default uniform variables, such as time, render scale, etc
+- [ ] Add some default uniform variables, such as time, render target size, etc
+- [ ] Add some basic built in textures
+- [ ] Texture upload
+- [ ] Uniform variable edit UI
+- [ ] Cache materials per target
+- [ ] Multi-pass shaders, stencil buffer, and screen post-effects